zed-industries/docs/configuration/themes.md

 Come discuss themes in more depth with the team in [our community forum](https://github.com/zed-industries/community/discussions).

-### Experimental themes

-Experimental themes are a way for us to share new themes before they are fully dialed in, or keep some themes that don't work quite right in Zed yet but people are enjoying.

-These themes won't get support for any issues until we have had time to update them and move them out of our experiments.

-There is no guarantee that experimental themes will be kept in the app or added to themes once added as an experiment.

 ### Planned features

 We'll talk more soon about our plans for exactly what will be themable, but likely _most_(but not all) of the Zed UI should be able to be accessed by the theme.